andyli/blog/content/posts/2013/2013-03-04_hxml-tricks-every-haxe-user-should-know.md

 -main Test
 -cmd php bin/index.php
 ```
-I guess you already knew you can execute a php script this way?
+I guess you knew you can execute a php script this way?

 **Flash**